 One pitch equals one inning.
-As soon as the pitcher delivers one pitch to a batter, he/she will be

-considered as having pitched one full inning.
+As soon as the pitcher delivers one pitch to a batter he/she will be considered as having pitched one full inning.

 Article 5

 Regular Season Games

 Reporting Your Scores

 Teams should use the following email for reporting scores Halasterb@comcast.net both the winning and losing team should be reporting scores.

-Scores need to be reported within 72 hours of the game being played, try to do immediately.
-This is so accurate records may be kept in determining final standings for playoffs.
+Failure to play 75% of your games will result in your team being excluded from the playoffs.
+A forfeit loss does not count as a game played.

 Make sure the date the game was played and the original date of schedule if it's a make-up game is in your email.

 Exp: game scheduled for 4/21 played on 5/22 Bedford Park 5 Crestwood 4 smith #22 3 innings jones #3 2 innings.

 Games

 All regular season games must be completed by 5pm on the last day of the current softball season.

 All rescheduling of games must be done within 72 hours of the game being canceled.
 If managers cannot come up with a date within 72 hours SWI will schedule the date for the game.

 Final Standings

 Standings will be based on points not winning percentage

-- 3 points for a win
+3 points for a win

-- 1 point for a tie
+1 point for a tie

-- 0 points for a loss
+0 points for a loss

 Playoff Schedules

-Every eligible team makes the playoffs.
-Locations will be listed on the website but may change if necessary
+Every eligible team makes the playoffs(if they play 75% of their games).
+Locations will be listed on the website but may change if necessary.

+Semi-Final and Championship Games will have no time limit.
+Mercy Rule is still in effect.

 Article 6

 Detailed Level Rules and Special Rules Applicable to All Levels

 Required specifications per division for rain/lightning delays, time restrictions and games called for darkness

 8U

 3 full innings played is considered a full game.

 2 1⁄2 if home team is winning

 10U

 4 full innings played is considered a full game

 3 1⁄2 if home team is winning

 12U

 5 full innings played is considered a full game

 4 1⁄2 if home team is winning

 14U

 5 full innings played is considered a full game

 4 1⁄2 if home team is winning

 16U

 5 full innings played is considered a full game

 4 1⁄2 if home team is winning

 Special note: these specifications should also be used when determining slaughter rules, but the home team will always have last at bats.

 Note there will be no slaughter rule for 8U softball.

 Bat Restrictions

 Fast pitch Softball barrels must be 2 1⁄2 in diameter.
 They cannot exceed 34" in length.
-They cannot exceed 311⁄2 ounces in weight.
+They cannot exceed 31 1⁄2 ounces in weight.
 They must have the ASA 2004 stamp.

 Pitching rules breakdown

 Ball size: